TÕLKED 6 – 10 (somewhat literal)

 I have vacation and I live in the summer cottage.
 A rabbit hopped in the forest.

-I like long white nights.
+I like short white nights.
 It was in good mood.

 There is no school, because it is a holiday.
 He hopped all the time hips and hops.